 Understanding how search engines work and process information is one of the biggest challenges SEO has to handle.
-After all, we all worry whether Google will like our site or not.
+After all, we all worry whether or not Google will like our site.
 The following data can provide you with some site optimization tips to make it more attractive to search engines, and we are not talking about only Google.
 Bing is often overlooked, but it is still the number 2 browser on the planet, so you should definitely look more into it.

 40. More than 79% of all desktop search traffic is attributed to Google, followed by Bing (7.27%), Baidu (6.55%), and Yahoo (5.06%).
 ASK.com, AOL, and other smaller firms account for the remaining 2.2% of search traffic.